aidanmontare-edu/psws-zenodo/README.md

 very little error checking.*

-## Installation and Setup
+## Installation

-To install:

 **Note: While this code is published as a test package, the packaged form does not work correctly yet.
-For now, you should run this code by downloading the repository directly, rather than trying to use PyPI**
+For now, you should download or clone the git repository directly, rather than trying to use PyPI**

 This project is currently
 [hosted on the Test PyPI server](https://test.pypi.org/project/psws-zendo/).